SBUtltmedia/Theyr/README.md

 ## Features
 - **Multiplayer:** As previously mentioned, the main feature of Theyr is creating Multiplayer Twine stories.
 - **Twine/Twee Hot Reloading:** While the Node server is running, saving an html file will automatically create a twee file and vice versa.
 So you can easily switch between working in Twine or in Twee.
-- **Automatic deployment to Heroku:** Theyr allows you to easily deploy your application to Heroku with a single command.
-All you need to do is input the required information into the config file and run `node createHerokuInstances` to deploy your app to Heroku.
+- **Automatic deployment to Heroku:** Theyr allows you to easily deploy your application to Heroku using a config file and a single command.

 ## What You'll Need to Get Started
 1. Install Twine at https://twinery.org/